xdevplatform/search-tweets-python/README.rst

 ------------------------------

-If we set our environment variables, the program will look for them regardless of a YAML file’s validity or existence.
+If we set our environment variables, the program will look for them regardless of a YAML file's validity or existence.

 .. code:: python